Shock of the Hour: Lyrics

 The first half were songs recorded before MC Ren joined the Nation of Islam.
 This half deals with social issues like ghetto life, drug addiction, racism and poverty.
-The lead single, "Same Old Shit", strips away any pretense of glamour around the gangsta lifestyle and outlines the brutality, paranoia and violence at its core.
+The lead single, "Same Ol' Shit", strips away any pretense of glamour around the gangsta lifestyle and outlines the brutality, paranoia and violence at its core.
 The second single, "Fuck What Ya Heard", tells people not to listen to rumors and to be critical on what they hear.
 Also featured on the album is "One False Move", which is a diss track aimed at Tweedy Bird Loc.

-The second half kicks off with "Mayday On The Frontline", which appeared on the soundtrack for the film CB4.
+The second half kicks off with "Mayday on the Frontline", which appeared on the soundtrack for the film CB4.
 "Attack on Babylon" prophesies a judgment day for modern America in which the races will be called to war in armed combat, while the title track foresees the nation's fiery end in an apocalyptic fury enabling black people to finally achieve justice.
 "Do You Believe" questions black Christianity considering black history and everything that has happened.
 It also questions interracial relationships.

 Production

 The majority of the album's production was handled by Tootie and Dr. Jam.
 Other producers like Rhythum D and Madness 4 Real produced one song each.
 Tootie, who is the brother of DJ Train, produced six tracks, while Dr. Jam produced four tracks.
-The producers managed to create an interesting musical backdrop for Ren's dark verses, operating completely independent of Dr. Dre's g-funk sound that was taking over the West Coast in ‘93.
+The producers managed to create an interesting musical backdrop for Ren's dark verses, operating completely independent of Dr. Dre's G-funk sound that was taking over the West Coast in ‘93.
 The album moves at a steady midtempo funk with rumbling bass, rough percussion and whiny synths.
 It's effective in that it's a dark and often powerful sound, but it's also somewhat faceless and industrial-sounding.
 The beats are focused to the point that a few sound too similar, but overall it is a memorable listen from a musical standpoint.